opensearch-project/project-website/_posts/2024-02-27-replacing-default-admin-credentials.md

 categories:
  - community-updates
  - technical-posts
-meta_keywords: "OpenSearch Security, Security Demo Configuration"
+meta_keywords: OpenSearch security plugin, OpenSearch security, OpenSearch 2.12.0, security configuration
-meta_description: Learn about the changes to Security plugin's demo configuration setup
+meta_description: Learn how OpenSearch 2.12.0 improves and secures the initial admin user setup processes using the demo configuration tool in the OpenSearch security plugin.
 has_math: false
 has_science_table: false
 ---